jaantollander/pandoc-markdown-latex-pdf/README.md

 ## Releasing Document Version
+Document project should follow [semantic version](https://semver.org/).
 We can create a new release by tagging a commit with a new version tag in Git and pushing the tag into GitHub.

 ```bash
 git tag v0.1.0
 git push origin v0.1.0
 ```

+## Keeping a Changelog

+## Licensing Documents